 Indiana – None

-The only creature recognized by Indiana as a state symbol is the northern cardinal.
+The only animal recognized by Indiana as a state symbol is the northern cardinal.
 It was officially delegated as the state bird in 1933.

 Male cardinals are usually deep red, while females are mostly brown.
-Other than Indiana, Kentucky, Illinois, Ohio, Virginia, North Carolina, and West Virginia has designated the cardinal as their state bird.
+Kentucky, Illinois, Ohio, Virginia, North Carolina, and West Virginia have also designated the northern cardinal as their state bird.

 Iowa – None

-Iowa is the second state on this list that does not have an official state mammal.
-The Eastern Goldfinch (also known as the wild canary) is the state bird of Iowa.
-It is also the state bird of New Jersey and Washington, called the Eastern Goldfinch and the Willow Goldfinch.
+Iowa is the second state on this list with no official state mammal.
+The Eastern Goldfinch, also known as the wild canary, is the state bird of Iowa.
+New Jersey and Washington state birds are called the Eastern Goldfinch and the Willow Goldfinch.

 Kansas – Bison

-The American bison (Bison bison) was designated as the official state animal by State Legislature in 1955.
+The American bison was designated the official state animal by State Legislature in 1955.
 The bison is on the state flag of Kansas and the official seal.

-The bison is also the United States’ national mammal due to its spiritual and cultural connections to Native American tribes.
+The bison is also the official United States national mammal due to its spiritual and cultural connections to Native American tribes.

 By the beginning of the 1900s, approximately five hundred bison were left in the United States, down from twenty to thirty million.
 The Government, realizing the dangers of losing the buffalo, began protection and breeding programs to ensure the species’ continuation.

 Bison roam Kansas in state parks and on private land.
 There are some great places to view bison in Kansas.
 The largest herd in the state can be seen at Maxwell Wildlife Refuge near Canton.
-There are other great spots to view others nearby, including Historic Lake Scott State Park, close to Scott City.
+Other great spots to view nearby include Historic Lake Scott State Park, close to Scott City.

 Kentucky – Eastern Gray Squirrel

-Kentucky also does not have an official state mammal but has an official state wild animal game species (a mammal).
-The eastern gray squirrel (Sciurus carolinensis) was designated Kentucky’s official state wild animal game species in 1968.
-Gray squirrels can be found all over Kentucky, and this is why they were chosen as the official state wild animal.
+Kentucky does not have an official state mammal but has an official state wild animal game species (which happens to be a mammal).
+The eastern gray squirrel was designated Kentucky’s official state wild animal game species in 1968.
+Gray squirrels can be found all over Kentucky, which is why they were chosen as the official state wild animal.

 Louisiana – Black Bear

-The black bear (Ursus americanu,) is Louisiana’s official state mammal, adopted in 1992.
-Historically found in Louisiana, Mississippi, East Texas, and Arkansas, the Louisiana black bear, has now spread to other parts of Louisiana, mainly along the Mississippi River Valley and the Atchafalaya River Basin.
+The black bear is Louisiana’s official state mammal, adopted in 1992.
+Historically found in Louisiana, Mississippi, East Texas, and Arkansas, the Louisiana black bear has now spread to other parts of Louisiana, mainly along the Mississippi River Valley and the Atchafalaya River Basin.

 The US Endangered Species Act from 1992 to 2016 classified the black bear as ‘threatened.’
-The US Fish and Wildlife Service (USFWS) announced in 2016, the removal of Louisiana black bear (Ursus americanus luteolus) from the List of Threatened and Endangered Wildlife under the Endangered Species Act.
-This was due to the species’ recovery.
-The black bear is now classed as least concern due to its population increase.
+The US Fish and Wildlife Service (USFWS) announced in 2016 the removal of the Louisiana black bear from the List of Threatened and Endangered Wildlife under the Endangered Species Act due to the species’ recovery.
+The black bear is now a minor concern due to its population increase.

-Black bear numbers are increasing in Louisiana, with the latest figures estimating there to be between seven hundred to one thousand.
-This increased the number of black bears in 2008 when there were an estimated three hundred black bears.
+Black bear numbers are increasing in Louisiana, with the latest figures estimating between seven hundred to one thousand.
+This increased the number of black bears from 2008, when there were an estimated three hundred black bears.

 The best places to see the black bear in the state are in St. Mary Parish, Pointe Coupee Parish, and by the Tensas River in Madison Parish, Concordia Parish, Tensas, and Avoyelles Parish.